Texas A&M Foundation 2020 Annual Report

 Endowment Performance Over Time

-The Foundation invests endowments using asset allocation to maximize growth while safeguarding capital.
-This chart illustrates the market value of a $100,000 endowed scholarship created in 1980 and its cumulative value of student stipends.
-This single endowment would have paid out more than $357,700 by 2017.
+The Texas A&M Foundation invests endowments using asset allocation to maximize growth while safeguarding capital during tough economic times.
+The chart below illustrates the market value of a $100,000 endowed scholarship created in 2000 and its cumulative value of student stipends.
+This single endowment would have paid out approximately $5,000 annually for a total of $105,931 by 2020.
+Its market value after 20 years would be $126,904.

 Long-Term Investment Pool Growth

 The Foundation has a solid record of investing.
-Over the years, we have consistently met internal performance goals and outperformed many peer organizations, ranking in the top or high second investment quartile.
+Over the years, investment performance has consistently met internal performance goals and outperformed many peer organizations, ranking in the first or high second investment quartile.
+The long-term investment pool's 15-year return of 6.4% has accomplished the mission of preserving the spending power of the endowment while enduring two historic market moving events in the 2008 Global Financial Crisis and the 2020 Great Coronavirus Recession.

 Prior to 2015, the long-term investment pool (LTIP) was benchmarked against a passive index comprised of a global equity index and a domestic bond index (75% MSCI ACWI/25% Barclays U.S. Bond Aggregate Index).
 In 2015, the Foundation’s Board of Trustees implemented a new policy benchmark that better reflects the target asset allocation of the LTIP.
 Our custodian bank was able to back test the new policy benchmark for returns prior to 2015, but only back to 2012.
 As such, we are not able to produce a 10 and 15-year return for the new policy benchmark.
 We are still able to report the old 75/25 benchmark for all periods shown here.